cityofaustin/Residential-Permitting/_projects/deck.md

 If you purchased your home after 1980, you likely would have received your survey when you purchased your home.
 If you can’t find it, or you don’t remember receiving it, check with your:
 {: .present-before-paste}

-* Local property records or engineering department{: .present-before-paste}
+* Local property records or engineering department,{: .present-before-paste}
-* Local tax assessor or local tax collector{: .present-before-paste}
+* Local tax assessor or local tax collector,{: .present-before-paste}
-* Title or lending company from original purchase{: .present-before-paste}
+* Title or lending company from original purchase,{: .present-before-paste}
 * Or, try asking your neighbors where they got theirs.{: .present-before-paste}

 #### 3. Draw a few simple sketches of your deck and your property